 Art, Craft & Design

-Art, craft and design embody some of the highest forms of human creativity.
+Art, craft and design embodies some of the highest forms of human creativity.

-The Art curriculum at The Trafalgar School will engage, inspire and challenge students, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
+A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.

-As students progress, they will be able to think critically and develop a rigorous understanding of art and design.
-They will know how art and design both reflect and shape our history and contribute to the culture, creativity and wealth of our nation.
+As pupils progress, they should be able to think critically and develop a more rigorous understanding of art, craft and design.
+They should also know how art, craft and design reflects and shapes our history and contributes to culture and creativity in the world around us.